fbpx

 Highlights

-• Enjoy two magnificent Feature Stays – a perfectly positioned camp on the Namibian banks of the Zambezi River, and a scenic lodge in a private reserve within the Greater Kruger Region.
+• Enjoy two marvellous Feature Stays – a perfectly positioned camp on the Namibian banks of the Zambezi River and a scenic lodge in a private reserve within the Greater Kruger Region.

-• Let Exclusive Experiences take you closer to nature, including a 4x4 drive through the striking Makgadikgadi Pans and a privately catered cruise down the Zambezi River.
+• Let Signature Experiences take you closer to nature, including a 4WD adventure through the striking Makgadikgadi Pans and a privately catered cruise down the Zambezi River.

 • Visit the thundering Victoria Falls, one of the world's most spectacular natural wonders.
-Admire their power, then return to your comfortable lodge boasting magnificent views of uninterrupted wilderness.
+Admire their power, then return to your comfortable lodge with magnificent views of uninterrupted wilderness.

 Itinerary